files-community/Files/.github/CONTRIBUTING.md

 When completing a pull request, we will generally squash your changes into a single commit.
 Please let us know if your pull request needs to be merged as separate commits.

+## Running interaction tests
+First, you will need to install WinAppDriver.
+You can download the latest version from [here](https://github.com/microsoft/WinAppDriver/releases).
+After installing WinAppDriver, you will need to run the Files.Package at least once to have the debug version be registered on your machine.
+Once you have the debug version registered, you can run the tests from the test explorer in Visual Studio.

 ## Review Process
 After submitting a pull request, members of the Files team will review your code.
 We will assign the request to an appropriate reviewer.
 Any member of the community may